primaza/primaza/docs/book/src/entities/servicecatalog.md

 - `serviceClassIdentity`: A set of key/value pairs that identify the service class.
   Examples of service class identity keys include type of service, and provider of service.
   This property is required.
-- `serviceEndpointDefinitionKeys`: An array of keys that is required for connectivity.
+- `serviceEndpointDefinitionKeys`: An array of keys that's required for connectivity.
   The values corresponding to each of these keys will be extracted from the service.
   This property is required.